Bills would prevent communities from banning short-term rentals like Airbnb - News Break

 Across the state, some cities like Ann Arbor are attempting to place restrictions on short-term rentals, and others are using zoning to stop it altogether.

-In St Clair Shores, one host is fighting criminal charges, accused of engaging in commercial activity by renting his home out.
+In St Clair Shores, one host accused of engaging in commercial activity by renting his home out is fighting criminal charges.

-He says Senate Bill 446 and House Bill 4722 would remove the gray area and prevent any municipality from banning short-term residential rentals.
-Some communities are pushing back.

-"We're just opposed to this regulation which takes our ability and that of all communities in Michigan away," Caine said.
+"We're just opposed to this regulation which takes our ability and that of all communities in Michigan away," Caine in Boyne City said.

-if passed, Westrin says communities would still have the power to regulate through nuisance ordinances, and health and safety ordinances.
+if passed, communities would still have the power to regulate through nuisance ordinances, and health and safety ordinances, Westrin says.

-"We want to make sure that it's preserved as residential use, but, those people who choose to rent in those people who choose to open up their property to others, they have to be accountable for the behaviors that occur," Westrin said.
+"We want to make sure that it's preserved as residential use, but those people who choose to rent and those people who choose to open up their property to others, they have to be accountable for the behaviors that occur," Westrin said.